-On the road to the Ventoux
+On our way to the Ventoux

 Climbing the Mont Ventoux from Bedoin involves a 22 km long climb with an elevation difference of about 1700 meters.
 The average incline is 8%.
 We expected it would take us about 5 hours to get to the top, including eating and resting.
-We had a flying start: we put our speedometers at 0, waited at the starting line until a new minute began, and started cycling.
+We had a flying start: we put our speedometers at 0, waited at the starting line until a fresh minute began, and started cycling.

 The sign indicating the official start of the climb

 The last kilometer was extra steep.
-There was a women cheering her man on, 'go Ruud', he had a carbon bike.
+There was a women cheering her man on, 'go Ruud'.
+He had a carbon bike.
 I told Bram, we already beat Ruud on his plastic bike.
 In the second to last turn stood a photographer.
 He made pictures of everyone and then gave them his business card.
 He asked Bram to go slower so he could take a good picture, of course Bram didn't and neither did it.